Healthy Homes Assessment Clouston Park

 Clouston Park Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required to all Clouston Park and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required to all Clouston Park and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords are required to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.

-• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024